Trattaturen/SmarteRama/README.md

 The anagram class works as follows:

-- Get the input sentences
+- Get the input sentence
 - Split sentence into words
 - Reverse all letters in each words:
 	- Break a word into Char array